 - Construction accidents: Many of the people who work at construction sites are not technically your co-workers.
 Instead, they’re independent contractors.
 If negligence on part of another subcontractor or general contractor played a role in your injury, you may have a right to seek damages from that party.

-- Vehicle/car crashes: If you are injured in an accident while on the job, you may have a claim against the negligent driver.
+- Motor vehicle accidents: If you are injured in an accident while on the job, you may have a claim against the negligent driver.
 We represent delivery drivers, truck drivers and other individuals injured in work-related motor vehicle accidents.

-Although they are very rare, another exception outside of workers' compensation benefits is if the employer's conduct was intentional, willful or wanton.
-Only in these more serious acts of negligence by an employer can an employee file a personal injury lawsuit for pain and suffering as well as punitive damages.
-Our lawyers will thoroughly investigate the circumstances that led to your injuries so we can help you pursue the full and fair compensation you need and deserve.
+In rare situations, you may have the right to sue your employer if their conduct was intentional, willful or wanton — a high standard that involves much more than mere negligence.
+Only in these most serious cases can an employee bring a personal injury lawsuit for pain and suffering as well as punitive damages.
+Our attorneys will thoroughly investigate the circumstances that led to your injuries so we can identify whether your situation rises to this level.